 Catalyst holds space for household members as they direct their own process of engaging with past experiences, recognizing how those experiences play out in their lives today and becoming curious about what patterns they might hope to create for themselves going forward.

 movement and other

 expressive activities allow the processing of one's experience

 Mothers will identify and pursue preferred modes of

 engagement with their

 summer reading program will

-be developed for each
+be developed for children and plans

 created with house mothers